Ben Youssef Madrasa: History

 The madrasa is named after the adjacent Ben Youssef Mosque, which was originally the main mosque of the city, founded by the Almoravid Sultan Ali ibn Yusuf (r.
 1106–1142 CE).

 According to historical sources, in particular al-Ifrani, the first madrasa on this site was founded during the Marinid dynasty by Sultan Abu al-Hasan (r.
 1331–1348).
 This dynasty, known for its perpetuation of the arts and literature, ruled from Fez during the 13th to 15th centuries and was responsible for constructing many madrasas across Morocco.
 Historically, madrasas in the Maghreb served to train ulama (Islamic scholars) in Maliki Islamic law, jurisprudence (fiqh), and variant readings (Qira'at) of the Qur'an.

-The Saadian dynasty, which enjoyed the status of sharifs (descendants of Muhammad), were less dependent on the construction of madrasas to sustain their legitimacy and the support of the ulama than their Marinid predecessors.
-Nonetheless, they build many new monuments, including madrasas, in their capital of Marrakesh.
+The Saadian dynasty, which enjoyed the status of sharifs (descendants of Muhammad), was less dependent on the construction of madrasas to sustain their legitimacy and the support of the ulama than their Marinid predecessors.
+Nonetheless, they built many new monuments, including madrasas, in their capital of Marrakesh.

 The Ben Youssef Madrasa was constructed by the Saadian sultan Abdallah al-Ghalib (r.
 1557–1574 CE), a major builder of his period.
 Its construction probably began soon after he assumed power.
 It was completed in 1564–1565 CE (972 AH), as recorded by an inscription, following a style established during the earlier Marinid period.
 Once finished, it was the largest madrasa in the Maghreb.
 It was reportedly able to accommodate upwards of 800 students.

 Closed down in 1960, the building was refurbished and reopened to the public as a historical site in 1982.
 The Ben Youssef Madrasa currently attracts thousands of tourists every year and remains one of the most important historical buildings in Marrakesh.
 It closed for restoration again in November 2018 and reopened to the public in April 2022.